Postvaccinal encephalitis

-Postvaccinal encephalitis (PVE) is postvaccinal complication which was associated with vaccination with vaccinia virus during worldwide smallpox eradication campaign.
-With mortality ranging between 25 – 30% and lifelong consequences between 16 – 30% it was one of the most severe adverse events associated with this vaccination.
-The mechanism of its underlying condition is unknown.
+Postvaccinal encephalitis (PVE) is a rare complication which was associated with vaccination with vaccinia virus during the worldwide smallpox eradication campaign.
+With mortality ranging between 25 – 30% it is the most severe adverse event associated with this vaccination.
+The mechanism of how it happens is unknown.

 Symptoms and signs

 PVE symptoms start to appear between 8th and 14th day after vaccination.
 Amongst the first are fever, headache, confusion and nausea.
 With passing time lethargy, seizures, short and long term memory dysfunctions, localized paralysis, hemiplegia, polyneuritis and convulsions.
 In extreme cases PVE can lead to coma and death.

-Among the several forms of viral brain inflammation are rabies, polio, and two types transmitted by the mosquito: equine encephalitis in its various forms and St. Louis encephalitis.
-The latter two have appeared in epidemic form in the United States and are characterized by high fever, prolonged coma (which is responsible for the disease being known as a "sleeping sickness"), and convulsions sometimes followed by death.
-Encephalitis that results as a complication of another systemic infection is known as parainfectious encephalitis and can follow such diseases as measles (rubeola), influenza, and scarlet fever.
-The AIDS virus also infects the brain and produces dementia in a predictably progressive pattern.
-Although no specific treatment can destroy the virus once the disease has become established, many types of encephalitis can be prevented by immunization.

 Histology

 Inflammatory extra-adventitial lesions are found not only in the brain but in the spinal cord as well.
 Lesions might be uniform in acute phase or disseminated in subacute phase.
 Unlike in cases of encephalitis lethargica the main damage is found in white brain matter.
 Meninges are infiltrated with T cells, plasmatic cells and phagocytic cells.
 Polymorfonuclear cells were found only in severe lesions.
 Apart from cellular infiltrate in perivascular space there is a tissue rarefication in spaces close to damaged blood vessels.
 Accumulated small nuclei are found in places of such rarefication.
 Strong demyelination with rapid clearance of degraded myelin is also observed in cases of PVE.
 Tissue damage leads to necrosis in the end.